Axway/amplify-central/content/en/docs/manage_marketplace/customize_marketplace/marketplace_billing.md

 7. Click **Add events**.
 8. Click **Add endpoint** to save your endpoint.

+Reveal the Signing secret as you will need it later on the Marketplace side.

 ### Enable the Billing Customer portal to use with your Stripe account

 This portal will help the Stripe customers to see their information: billing address / payment information and invoices.